 The Simulation Dashboard

-Altium Designer's new Simulation Dashboard is a central location where designers can cue up mixed-signal simulations for their circuits.
+Once the PWM source is defined, you can use the Simulation Dashboard enable some analyses to perform in your simulation profile.
+Altium Designer's Simulation Dashboard is a central location where designers can configure mixed-signal simulations for their circuits inside the schematic editor.
 The Dashboard is accessible under the Simulate menu within the Schematic Editor.
 From here, you can run the four primary types of simulations you'll need for most circuits:

 - DC sweeps